Skip to main content

 Send the request to the Privy API

-1. Construct and sign your request
+1. Construct your signature payload

 Given your desired request to the Privy API, build a JSON payload with the following fields.
 Your application will sign this entire payload to authorize the request to the Privy API.